-Get more...
-To launch the WAP application and

-download new image files.
-For more information, see page 22.

-View all To access all your image files in a

-single list.

-My images To access the images you have

-downloaded.

-Protected To access the list of copyright images protected sample images.
+- Get more...
+To launch the WAP application and download new image files.
+For more information, see page 28. - View all To access all your image files in a single list. - My photos To access the photos taken with the phone's embedded camera. - My images To access the images you have downloaded. - ProtectedTo access the list of copyrightimagesprotected sample images.

+Icons

-Icons To access the list of icons you have
+To access the list of icons you have downloaded.

-downloaded.

 Inside the folders, images are displayed as a text list.
-Select an image and press ► to view the image.
+Select an image and press $\bullet$ to view the image.
 Pressing OK gives you access to the menu options listed below.

 Send by...
-To send the selected image file via

-E-mail (see page 25), via Infrared (see page 13) or MMS (see page 34).
+To send the selected image file via E-mail (see page 31), via Infrared (see page 18) or MMS (see page 39).
 Note that you cannot send pictures that are protected by copyright.